 - Place quartered cherry tomatoes, chopped shallots, minced garlic, chopped fresh herbs, chopped kalamata olives (if using), and chopped jalapeno (if using) in a mixing bowl.

-- Season with kosher shalt, pepper, and sumac (start with a heaping ½ tsp sumac, add more late if needed).
+- Season with kosher shalt, pepper, and sumac (start with a heaping ½ teaspoon sumac, add more late if needed).
 Toss gently.

 - Add lemon juice and a generous drizzle of quality extra virgin olive oil (I used Early Harvest EVOO).
 Toss to combine.
 Set aside for a few minutes to let the flavors marry.